mhamano/advanced-analytics-toolbox/docs/analysis/kmeans_optimize.md

  * Optimization method - Method to find an optimal number of clusters.
 Currently only gap statistic is available.
  * Max number of clusters - The maximum number of clusters to consider
  * Number of Monte Carlo samples -  The number of Monte Carlo (“bootstrap”) samples
- * Scale data - When turned on, input data is scaled before calculating the optimal number of clusters
+ * Scale data - When turned on, input data is scaled/normalized before calculating the optimal number of clusters

 ## Example1 - Iris
   1. Download the following sample file.